How ChatGPT is Changing the Classroom in the Era of Artificial Intelligence

 2. Assign tasks that require critical thinking: Tasks that require students to analyze, evaluate, and synthesize information can be challenging for AI software to complete.
 Consider assigning tasks that require students to think critically, such as analyzing a news article, evaluating an argument, or synthesizing information from multiple sources.

-3. Use open-ended assignments: Assignments that have a clear right or wrong answer can be easily completed by AI software.
+3. Use open-ended assignments: Assignments with a clear right-or-wrong answer can be easily completed by AI software.
 Instead, consider using open-ended assignments that allow students to explore and express their own ideas.
 For example, you could ask students to write an essay on a topic of their choice or to design a project on a subject that interests them.

 4. Use assignments that require practical skills: AI software is not yet advanced enough to complete tasks that require practical skills, such as building a model or performing an experiment.
 Consider assigning tasks that require students to use their hands and apply their knowledge in a practical way.

 5. Monitor student work: One of the best ways to ensure that students are not using AI software to complete assignments is to closely monitor their work.
 This can be done through regular check-ins, peer review, or by requiring students to present their work to the class.
-By staying engaged with student work, you can identify any instances of AI software being used and address the issue promptly.
+By staying engaged with student work, you can identify instances of AI use and address them promptly.

 How to Detect ChatGPT (or other AI software) in an Assignment

-The trickiest part about this is that no two AI outputs will be the same, so it’s not like picking up something that had been copied and pasted from somewhere else.
-Obviously, if a student doesn’t take any time to put some human feedback into what they came up with, you might be able to spot the errors quickly (much like when I was reading a final exam essay once and noticed that my American student was using the British version of words [ie. adding a “u”]…one quick copy and paste check in Google and I had a very upset senior who did not get any points for a final essay!).
+The trickiest part about this is that no two AI outputs will be the same, so it’s not like picking up something that has been copied and pasted from somewhere else.
+Obviously, if a student doesn’t take the time to incorporate some human feedback into what they came up with, you might be able to spot the errors quickly (much like when I was reading a final exam essay once and noticed that my American student was using the British versions of words [i.e. adding a “u”]…one quick copy and paste check in Google and I had a very upset senior who did not get any points for a final essay!).

-Regardless, the posting of answers as a preview of progress will be highly skewed and could have very negative ramifications down the line if a student is taking the easy way out here.
+Regardless, posting answers as a preview of progress will be highly skewed and could have serious ramifications down the line if a student takes the easy way out here.

-However, students are human and they will go out of their way to cross a task off the list by putting forth the least effort possible.
+However, students are human, and they will go out of their way to cross a task off the list by putting in as little effort as possible.
 It is natural and to be expected (though not necessarily accepted).
-Fortunately, there are a number of AI detectors, like Copyleaks, that can scan text and determine the chances that it was generated by AI.
+Fortunately, there are a number of AI detectors, such as Copyleaks, that can scan text and estimate the likelihood that it was generated by AI.
 It is not a perfect science, but it can help.

 While it’s not perfect, and a student would have to admit to their behavior, it at least gives us something to go off of.
-You may also want to make sure you’re collecting assignments digitally because then you can go into the documents to see when exactly they were started and when the last update(s) were.
-It’s hard for a student to rationalize an entire essay was completed in just a few minutes.
+You may also want to make sure you’re collecting assignments digitally so you can open the documents to see exactly when they were started and when the last update(s) were made.
+It’s hard for a student to rationalize that an entire essay was completed in just a few minutes.

-This does bring us back to those days before TurnItIn.com again, but as teachers, we just need to be aware of the potential and try to create assignments where it is MORE difficult for the student to use software like ChatGPT than to just do the assignment as written.
+This does bring us back to those days before TurnItIn.com, but as teachers, we just need to be aware of the potential and try to create assignments where it is MORE difficult for students to use software like ChatGPT than to do the assignment as written.